 At sharp 4 am each day, dadi lit up the bulb of our room to get ready for her unbreakable morning routine, doing ‘jaap’ with her rosary.
 She would have already taken a bath by that time with ice cold water even in extreme winters.
 And the best part was she didn’t know how to read a clock and yet every step of her routine fell into perfect time slots unfailingly, each day!

 She filled her plate with salads and loved tomatoes.
 Her molars were intact at the age of 99 - the grinding teeth!
+And if she hadn’t slipped in the bathroom that fateful evening, she would have lived to be a 100!

-A leader takes care of her physical and mental health.
+Lesson 5 – A leader takes care of her physical and mental health.

 My dadi was uneducated but her death was a celebration of her life as a leader beholding the wisdom of having a great physical and mental health.

 So let’s end it on a note to compliment the father of a daughter.
 For he is a blessed man who has an intense caregiver by his side, he has by his side the womb of the universe that would nurture a life beyond.
 I am a mother of two amazing souls whom I willingly commit to care for.
 I am a nurturer, a guide.
-I am a leader who is born woman.
+I am a leader who is born a woman.